Sprint's quarterly loss narrower than estimated; merger expected

 Sources told Reuters this week that T-Mobile and Sprint were laying the groundwork for special committees of their boards of directors to decide on a merger between the third and fourth largest U.S. wireless carriers.

-T-Mobile and Sprint have tentatively agreed on a range for a stock exchange ratio which, even at its low end, would offer Sprint a modest premium to where its shares are trading currently, the sources added.
+T-Mobile and Sprint have tentatively agreed on a range for a stock exchange ratio which, even at its low end, would offer Sprint a modest premium to its current trading price, the sources added.

 “We continue to believe the market is underestimating upside to Sprint,” said Jonathan Chaplin, an analyst at New Street Research, in a research note on Wednesday.